dogweather/forkful/content/en/go/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding the length of a string in Go is about determining the number of characters it contains.
-Programmers routinely perform this operation to manipulate strings effectively, be it for validation, substring extraction, or simply to enforce constraints in user inputs.

 ## How to:
 In Go, strings are treated as immutable bytes sequences.
 You can find the length of a string using the built-in `len()` function which returns the number of bytes, not necessarily the number of characters.
 Here's how to use it: